rails/rails/guides/source/3_1_release_notes.md

 * Calling `ActiveRecord::Base#clone` will result in a shallow copy of the record, including copying the frozen state.
 No callbacks will be called.

 * Calling `ActiveRecord::Base#dup` will duplicate the record, including calling after initialize hooks.
 Frozen state will not be copied, and all associations will be cleared.
-A duped record will return `true` for `new_record?`, have a `nil` id field, and is saveable.
+A duped record will return `true` for `new_record?`, have a `nil` id field, and is savable.

 * The query cache now works with prepared statements.
 No changes in the applications are required.